 In Jungian theory, therapy is a door to the labyrinthine corridors of the unconscious mind.
 Like intrepid explorers, therapists guide their clients through the enigmatic landscape of dreams and symbols, unraveling the mysteries that lie within.

-Dreams are no longer mere random images but portals to the soul, gateways to a rich and transformative potential that resides in the deepest recesses of our being.
+Dreams are no longer mere random images but portals to the soul, gateways to a rich and significant potential that resides in the deepest recesses of our being.
 They speak in a language of symbols, weaving together personal experiences, collective memories, and archetypes in a tapestry of meaning.

 Dream Analysis